• Skip to main content

 • Edamame: it adds tons of healthy plant-based protein without any prep, you can simply get them shelled and frozen in any grocery store.
 They thaw within 5 minutes in a bowl of hot water, super easy.

 • Raw veggies: I used a combination of carrots, red pepper, cucumber and green onions.
-I love the color combo and the crunchiness from these veggies.
+I love the color combo and the crunchiness of these veggies.

-• Peanuts: works great in this peanut sauce recipe and adds a nice crunchy texture to your noodle bowl.
+• Peanuts: work great in this peanut sauce recipe and add a nice crunchy texture to your noodle bowl.

-You can really use any kind of noodles you like best for this recipe, although I would definitely use long noodles.
-I used these soba noodles this time and it was amazing!
+You can really use any kind of noodles you like best for this recipe, although I would definitely recommend using soba noodles.

-We love all the noodles from the brand Lotus, which is always the ones that I use.
+We love all the noodles from the brand Lotus, which are often the ones that I use.
 They are made using whole grains only, plus their texture is so great.
-But, regular spaghetti or linguini would be great here too!
+But, regular spaghetti or linguini would be great here too if you don't have Asian style noodles.

 Other ideas include udon, soba, ramen (check for egg-free ramen), rice vermicelli and Pad Thai noodles.